-Although tickets for this activity can sometimes get a bit expensive, it’s worth noting that the Go Boston Card actually includes admission to a whale-watching cruise.
+Although tickets for this activity can sometimes get a bit expensive, it's worth noting that the Go Boston Card usually includes admission to a whale-watching cruise.

 If you’re looking for even more family fun, please read our section about kid-friendly activities in Boston this April.

 The following section will provide several great things you can do in Boston without paying a dime.

 You can find even more great activities that you can do any time of year and that won’t cost you anything on our full post covering free things to do in Boston and/or watch the video below.